-- 1. The Investment Manager's ESG Baseline Exclusions Policy, as detailed above under section b). - 2.
+- 1. The Investment Manager's ESG Baseline Exclusions Policy, as detailed above under "How do sustainable investments not cause significant harm to any environmental or social sustainable investment objective?" - 2.
 A set of exclusions that apply across all equity funds in the Sustainable Transition fund range focussing on nature, climate and social related issues.
 These are as follows: - Fossil fuels (enhanced) - ESG controversies